annamandoki/hotel_bookings_case_study/hotel_bookings_case_study.md

 Hotel Bookings Case Study
 ================
 Anna Mándoki
-2022-11-16
+2022-11-17

 ## 1. Introduction

 This case study was inspired by a series of exercises related to the ‘hotel_bookings’ dataset I worked through while I was doing the Google Data Analytics Professional Certificate course.
-The dataset contains booking information a city hotel and a resort hotel, and it is recommended on [Kaggle](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand) as an ideal dataset to practice exploratory data analysis (EDA).
+The dataset contains booking information for a city hotel and a resort hotel, and it is recommended on [Kaggle](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand) as an ideal dataset to practice exploratory data analysis (EDA).